Radinax/React-Personal-Blog-Gatsby/src/pages/9-redux-saga/index.md

 ![code](redux-saga-1.png)

-One thing I was thinking when learning Redux Saga was "shouldn't I call a requested action before doing a call in the worker saga?", well its alredy done by the watcher saga!
+One thing I was thinking when learning Redux Saga was "shouldn't I call a requested action before doing a call in the worker saga?", well it's already done by the watcher saga!
 So once the requested action is dispatched the worker can start working.

 So why do we need the action creator fetchingGames?
-Its used in our component to make the request to the watcher saga to start the fetching.
+It's used in our component to make the request to the watcher saga to start the fetching.

 ## Installing dependencies

-For an alredy created project:
+For an alreday created project:

     yarn add redux-saga